- Staying in Minnesota for the break? Check out our Summer and Winter Break page!

 Changes in Visa and I-20

-- If you leave the U.S. for longer than five months, a new I-20 must be issued for re-entry.
+- If you leave the U.S. for longer than five months, a new initial I-20 must be issued for re-entry.
+You will need to pay a new SEVIS I-901 fee, currently $350.

 - In the event that you do not have a valid visa when you leave the country, there is no guarantee that the U.S. embassy will issue another student visa for re-entry, even with a new I-20.